 Subclinical acne is caused by many of the same triggers as other forms of acne.
 They are as follows:

-- Poor Hygiene: “Failing to take a shower and wash your face after a workout or washing your face before going to bed can lead to subclinical acne,” Green explains.
-That’s because allowing sweat and bacteria from your workout or the day to settle into your pores can lead to clogs and potential breakouts.
+- Poor Hygiene: Allowing sweat and bacteria from your workout or the day to settle into your pores can lead to clogs and potential breakouts: “Failing to take a shower and wash your face after a workout or washing your face before going to bed can lead to subclinical acne,” Green explains.

 - Stress: While stress does not directly cause acne, Green admits that it can exacerbate it.
 “If you are already acne-prone, stress can make your acne worse,” she says.
 “Acne is an inflammatory disease exacerbated by hormones released during stress which increase inflammation.”
-While most acne caused by stress is accompanied by redness, itching, and an increased number of blackheads and whiteheads, subclinical acne presents as the same color as your skin and simply grows in size or remains a persistent lump below the surface of your skin.
 For this reason, it’s important to mitigate stress not only for your mind but your complexion.